A racial turning point

 Integration happened uneasily at Eunice High School, after prolonged white resistance.
 A spasm of violence convulsed the school just as classes began.
 But despite initial wariness, desegregation also provided the beginning of a decades-long bond between a coach and a player that belied the Southern archetype.

-Nagata was a Japanese American who endured racism and suspicion of the other during World War II.
-And Darrel Brown was a black player who became a teacher, coach, principal, and, in 2013, the first African American elected as the full-time school superintendent of St. Landry Parish.
+Nagata was a Japanese-American who had endured racism and suspicion of the other during World War II.
+And Darrel Brown was a black player who became a teacher, coach, principal, and, in 2013, the first African-American elected as the full-time school superintendent of St. Landry Parish.

 It was a relationship I learned about as a sports reporter for The New York Times while examining the 50th anniversary of desegregation at my high school.
 It was a vital friendship that continued until Nagata died in 2001 at age 77.
 And it illustrated race relations in Eunice over the past half-century: the systematic separation of a bygone era; the ever-evolving change today; the essential but imperfect progress that unspools ahead, kinks and snags, then untangles and casts forward again, hopeful and complicated.